-An amino acid is considered a group of molecules that have greater importance when they are part of proteins.
+An amino acid is considered a group of more important molecules when they are part of proteins.

-An essential amino acid or indispensable amino acid is an amino acid that can not be absorbed by the body, so they must be ingested in the daily diet.
-The nine amino acids that humans do not synthesize: phenylalanine, valine, threonine, tryptophan, methionine, leucine, isoleucine, lysine and histidine.
+An essential amino acid or indispensable amino acid is an amino acid that the body can not absorb, so it must be ingested in the daily diet.
+The nine amino acids that humans do not synthesize: are phenylalanine, valine, threonine, tryptophan, methionine, leucine, isoleucine, lysine, and histidine.

-The six amino acids (cysteine, arginine, glycine, glutamine, proline, and tyrosine) are considered essential in the human diet, that is, their synthesis can be limited in special pathophysiological conditions, such as prematurity in the baby or individuals at risk of catabolism severe.
+The six amino acids (cysteine, arginine, glycine, glutamine, proline, and tyrosine) are essential in the human diet.
+Their synthesis can be limited in special pathophysiological conditions, such as prematurity in the baby or individuals at risk of severe catabolism.

-Also, there are five amino acids that are essential in humans, which means they can be synthesized in the body as: alanine, aspartic acid, asparagine, glutamic acid and serine.
+Also, five amino acids are essential in humans, which means they can be synthesized in the body: alanine, aspartic acid, asparagine, glutamic acid, and serine.

 What should be the minimum daily intake of amino acids?

-The estimation of the daily demand of the indispensable amino acids is difficult to know; These figures have been subject to considerable revision in the last 20 years.
+Estimating the daily demand for the essential amino acids is difficult to know; These figures have been subject to considerable revision in the last 20 years.

 The recommended daily intakes for three-year-old children are 10% to 20% higher than the adult levels and for children up to 150% higher in the first year of life.
 Cysteine (or amino acids that contain sulfur), tyrosine (or aromatic amino acids), and arginine are always required in growing babies and children.

 Several attempts have been made to justify the quality of various proteins, including biological value, net protein utilization, protein efficiency rate, amino acid count protein corrected for digestibility, and the complete protein concept.